 What if we are so fortunate to grow our business and thereby run out of space for trees in our forest?
 We will commit to buy another forest in our local area and keep on planting and nurturing the natural fauna.
 In this, we will of course also grow our heritage treasure; the Kalmus plant.

 Owner and CEO, Rina Hansen, explains: ‘We could choose to do it the easy way and just purchase CO2 quotas to offset our emissions.
 This would only cost us about 25.000 DKK a year.
 Meaning, I could be retired and hand over to the next generation, and they could too, before the investment of the forest would make sense economically.
 But this is not about financial matters, this is about taking responsibility and doing the right thing”.

 In line with our belief in protecting and nurturing our quality craftsmanship, we also believe in protecting and nurturing our nature.
 We are hands-on.
 We build, craft and sustain everything we do by hand.
 So, it is no different when it comes to our obligations in society.
 We do it with our very own hands.

 Naturally, in parallel we also minimise our emissions in other ways.
-E.g., by only utilising leather by-products from the food industry, responsibly up-cycle and recycle our own leather, by developing our sustainable plant-based textile collection, by expanding our craftsmanship hyperlocal production in Denmark, and by minimally wrapping the beautiful products in plastic-free, FCS certified and locally produced packaging.
+E.g., by only utilising leather by-products from the food industry, responsibly up-cycle and recycle our own leather, by developing our plant-based textile collection, by expanding our craftsmanship hyperlocal production in Denmark, and by minimally wrapping the beautiful products in plastic-free, FCS certified packaging.

 Still, we have a long way to go.
 And, while we strive toward carbon neutrality, we might just craft a beautiful treetop house or two, as a sanctum for our employees and community…